friendly/genridge/README.md

 predictive variance.

-`ridge()` returns a matrix containing the coefficients for each predictor for each shrinkage value.
+`ridge()` returns a matrix containing the coefficients for each predictor for each shrinkage value and other quantities.

 ``` r
 lambda <- c(0, 0.005, 0.01, 0.02, 0.04, 0.08)